 Eye Health (Senior Years)

-In young cats, the lens of the eyes is clear and vibrant.
+In younger cats, the lens of the eyes is clear and vibrant.
 But as cats approach their senior years (roughly 8-10 years in age), their ocular health begins to diminish.
 The eyes may exhibit signs of cataract or a clouding of the eyes.
 Older cats will also have some tearing or discharge around the eyes, especially near the canthus (corner of the eye).

 Aging In An Outdoor Cat